Graduate Student & Alumni News

 Rachael Guadagni (Public History) is now on the staff at the Lynn Museum and Historical Society and is responsible for Guest Services and Social Media Outreach.

 Jonathan Green (Public History) has been appointed Curator and Caretaker of the Suffolk Resolves House, a historic house that serves as headquarters of the Milton (Massachusetts) Historical Society.
 Jon oversees the general maintenance of the Suffolk Resolves House and the Milton Historical Society's collections, and he hosts monthly open houses.
 He also serves on the Board of the Milton Historical Society and assists in locating material culture relating to Milton's history that will be accessioned as part of the Society's collections.

-Tara Mayes (Public History) has been appointed Curator of Exhibits at the Edward M. Kennedy Institute for the U.S. Senate.
+Tara Mayes (Public History) has been appointed Collections Manager/Assistant Curator at the Edward M. Kennedy Institute for the U.S. Senate.

 Vincent Capone (MA 2013, Archives) is teaching English as a foreign language at Kaplan International Colleges at their Northeastern University location.
 Vincent is also finishing up a project at Northeastern University’s Archives and Special Collections, digitizing the records of the Chinese Progressive Association.

 Clara Schnee Silverstein (MA 2011, Public History) continues to work as a writer and editor.
 She is currently serving as editor on a project creating a digital version of the Magruder's American Government high school textbook for the Pearson educational publisher.
 She has also been active on the conference circuit, presenting a paper on writing historical fiction at the Virginia Forum conference at Randolph Macon College in March and participating in a working group on food in public history at the National Council on Public History conference in April.
 Her memoir, White Girl: A Story of School Desegregation, was just released in paperback and e-book format in summer 2013.